mmcco/ssh-auth-methods/README.md

 The auth method 'none' implies that the SSH server let us in without any authentication at all.
 I suspect this is possible, although I haven't encountered it.
+The SSH command ends in `'exit'` so that we'll disconnect immediately if granted access.
 In this case, we can't find what the other potential auth methods are (nor do they really matter), so 'none' will be the only one returned.
 Additionally, we assume that any non-error (i.e. not `255`) SSH exit status means the login was successful.
-This is because 255 is OpenSSH's only error status, and all other statuses are those of the remotely executed command.
+This is because 255 is OpenSSH's only error status, and all other statuses are those of the remotely executed command (see OpenSSH man pages).

 ### Function